Why does my Windows device appear to switch from Wi-Fi to Ethernet when I enable WARP?

 As our shows, we have locations all over the globe.
 However, in the Advanced Connection stats of our application, you may notice that the data center (colo) you are connecting to isn’t necessarily the one physically closest to your location.
 This can be due to a number of reasons:

-- Sometimes your nearest colo might be having problems, although we work hard to prevent it.
+- Sometimes your nearest colo may be undergoing maintenance or having problems.
 Check for system status.